Hardy's non-locality and generalized non-local theory

-{ \( ^{4 } \){\it Department of Physics, Assam University Diphu campus, Diphu 782462, Assam, India}}
+{ \lyxaddress{ \(^{5} \)Department of Physics, Assam University Diphu Campus, Diphu 782462, Assam, India.}}

-{ {Hardy's non-locality theorem for multiple two-level systems is explored in the context of generalized nonlocal theory.
-We find nonlocal but non-signaling probabilities, providing Hardy's nonlocal argument, which are higher than those in Quantum Mechanics.
-Maximum probability of success of Hardy's argument is obtained for three two-level systems in quantum as well as in a more generalized theory.
-Interestingly, the maximum in the nonlocal generalized theory for both the cases turns out to be same. }
+{ {Hardy's non-locality theorem for multiple two-level systems is explored in the context of generalized non-local theory.
+We find non-local but non-signaling probabilities satisfying Hardy's argument for two two-level and three two-level systems.
+Maximum probability of success of Hardy's argument is obtained for three two-level systems in quantum theory as well as in a more generalized theory.
+Interestingly, the maximum in the generalized non-local theory for both the two two-level systems and three two-level systems turns out to be the same.}